awsdocs/aws-systems-manager-user-guide/doc_source/tagging-patch-baselines.md

 ## Removing tags from patch baselines<a name="tagging-patch-baselines-remove"></a>

-You can use the Systems Manager console or the command line to remove tags from patch baseline\.
+You can use the Systems Manager console or the command line to remove tags from a patch baseline\.

 **Topics**
 + [Removing tags from patch baseline \(console\)](#tagging-patch-baselines-remove-console)